ASMAK-Bilisim/bondi-base-buildathon/README.md

 ### Deployment

-To deploy for real, you need to set the `.env` file.
+To deploy in a live environment, you need to set the `.env` file.
 The current deployment is configured for **Base Sepolia**, so if you want to deploy elsewhere, configure the `hardhat.config.ts` file accordingly.

 The complete global `.env` file should have the following environment variables: